Management Degree Program Highlights

 What Can You Do with this Degree?

-With a bachelor's degree in management, you will qualify to work in corporate, industrial or governmental administrative and leadership positions.
-Or, continue your education with a graduate degree to advance your career or specialize your knowledge in a specific field, including finance, industrial operations, or health services.
+With a bachelor's degree in management, you will qualify to work in corporate, industrial, governmental, administrative, human resources and leadership positions.
+Or, continue your education with a graduate degree to advance your career or specialize in a specific field.

 Graduate Schools or Programs